SouthGreenPlatform/culebrONT/docs/source/PROJECT.rst

 Thanks
 ------

+Thanks to Ndomassi Tando (i-Trop IRD) by administration support.

 The authors acknowledge the IRD i-Trop HPC (South Green Platform) at IRD Montpellier for providing HPC resources that have contributed to this work. https://bioinfo.ird.fr/ - http://www.southgreen.fr